Ranvir Singh: Career

 In 2016 and 2017, Singh co-presented The Martin Lewis Money Show alongside Martin Lewis, but was later replaced by Angellica Bell.
 In January 2017, it was announced that Ranvir had been promoted to Good Morning Britain's Political Editor.
 Since the summer of 2017, Singh presented Eat, Shop, Save for ITV.
 In 2017, Singh was presenting Good Morning Britain the day of the 2017 Westminster attack and garnered much praise for her ability to respond and react quickly to the developing story.
 The Good Morning Britain Team then went on to win a prestigious Golden Nymph Award in the ‘Live Breaking News’ category at the 59th Monte-Carlo Television Festival in 2019, beating CNN and Al Jazeera.

 Singh's highlights at Good Morning Britain also include travelling around the world on board the RAF Voyager with the Prime Minister, with visits including China, Canada and inside the White House with President Trump, and live reporting from the ground as the Grenfell Tower fire unfolded.
 Since 2020, Singh has been a guest presenter on Loose Women.
 On 2 September 2020, it was announced that Singh would be taking part in the eighteenth series of Strictly Come Dancing.
 She was partnered with Giovanni Pernice.
 They reached the Semi-Final so were fifth place overall behind the four finalists Jamie Laing, HRVY, Maisie Smith and champion Bill Bailey.

-From 6 September 2020, Singh co-presented ten episodes of ITV’s All Around Britain, a new weekly topical magazine series, with fellow Good Morning Britain presenter Alex Beresford.
+From 6 September 2020, Singh co-presented ten episodes of ITV's All Around Britain, a new weekly topical magazine series, with fellow Good Morning Britain presenter Alex Beresford.
 She was replaced with Lorraine entertainment presenter, Ria Hebden, while participating in the 18th series of Strictly Come Dancing.
-On 16 December 2020, it was announced that Singh would be presenting Lorraine on the 21st, 22nd, and 23 December while main presenter, Lorraine Kelly, takes a Christmas Break.
-In 2021, Singh continued to guest present on Lorraine.
+On 16 December 2020, it was announced that Singh would be presenting Lorraine on 21, 22 and 23 December while main presenter, Lorraine Kelly, takes a Christmas Break.
+In 2021, Singh continued to guest present on Lorraine, and she continues to regularly present in Kelly's absence.

+In 2025, Singh was one of the judges of the 'Published Novel' category of the Comedy Women in Print Prize.